ljvmiranda921/ljvmiranda921.github.io/highlights.md

 Here is a curated list of content, organized by topic.

-## NLP and Computational Linguistics
+## Natural Language Processing
-NLP and computational linguistics are my primary research interests.
+Natural language processing (NLP) and computational linguistics are my primary research interests.
 I'm particularly into multilingual NLP, information retrieval and extraction, and low-resource languages.

 - [Dependency parsing for a low-resource language (Tagalog)](/notebook/2022/04/24/low-resource-dep-parse/)